The short answer is "no, it is not". In fact, sometimes it is counterproductive.

 Most immigration attorneys don't even seem to know which documents are required.
 You will be told at the last minute that some document is essential (e.g., for a while attorneys routinely asked their clients to make a copy of their tax returns when in fact US consulates did NOT accept copies of tax returns and instead required IRS transcripts, which can be obtained for free from the IRS website... if only the attorney told you about it).

 Something very annoying will happen very soon: the psychology will change dramatically once you start the process because the attorney can blame YOU for any delay in the process if YOU don't do what they ask YOU to do.
 Let's say that someone needs to scan and upload a document and you politely ask why they can't do it, since they have machines that you don't have.
 They will politely reply "Note that any x y and z on your part may result in a delay in your application process".
-Your immigration attorney will require you to behave in ways that simplify their work; and, whenever you don't, they will subtly imply that this would cause a delay.
+Your immigration attorney will require you to behave in ways that simplify their work; and, whenever you don't, they will subtly imply that this may cause a delay.